Selaginella kraussiana ‘Aurea’ is certainly an enigmatic plant.

 It will quickly scorch in direct sunlight, so be careful to keep it out of any harsh rays.

-Of course, as with pretty much all tropical plant species, being actively sat in wet substrate can still lead to root rot.
+It will suffer if allowed to dry out, yes, as with many tropical plant species, being sat in wet substrate can – and will – quickly lead to rotting.

 You can do this by choosing a pot with a drainage hole or by building a drainage layer into a terrarium.